50% OFF On Grammarly Premium

 Methods of Direct Characterization

-Authors employ various means to achieve direct characterization, ensuring readers gain a comprehensive understanding of the characters.
+Authors employ various means to achieve direct characterization, ensuring readers understand the characters comprehensively.
 These methods include:

 Methods of Direct Characterization